felicity-borg/Microsoft-TDSP/Docs/GetStartedWithJupyter.md

 ## 1. <a name='AzureDevOps-1'></a>Create a project in Azure DevOps

 ### Prerequisites
-* You need an organization before you can create a project. <br>
+* You need an organization before you can create a project.

-If you haven't created an organization yet, create one by following the instructions in [Sign up, sign in to Azure DevOps, which also creates a project](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops). <br>
+If you haven't created an organization yet, create one by following the instructions in [Sign up, sign in to Azure DevOps, which also creates a project](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops).

 Or see [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).
-If you have a Microsoft account follow the instructions fot the heading **Sign up with a personal Microsoft account** [here](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops) and then refer back to this documentation. <br>
+If you have a Microsoft account follow the instructions fot the heading **Sign up with a personal Microsoft account** [here](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops) and then refer back to this documentation.

-If you are going to sign up with a newly created Microsoft account (MWS), your project is automatically created and named based on your sign-in. <br>
+If you are going to sign up with a newly created Microsoft account (MWS), your project is automatically created and named based on your sign-in.

 * To create a new project you must be a member of the Project Collection Administrators group or have the **Create new projects** permission set to **Allow**.
 If you're the Organization Owner, you're automatically added to the Project Collection Administrators group.
 If you aren't a member, get added before following this documentation.
 For more information, see [Set permissions at the project- or collection-level](https://docs.microsoft.com/en-us/azure/devops/organizations/security/set-project-collection-level-permissions?view=azure-devops).